 Employees and Independent Contractors are as different as apples and oranges.

-On September 18, 2019 Governor Gavin Newsom signed into law Assembly Bill 5.
-The untitled new law will have a significant impact on the gig economy in California.
-It will be increasingly difficult to lawfully classify California workers as independent contractors.
-With the exception of several significant carve outs, which I discuss below, the definition of “to employ” announced by the California Supreme Court last year in Dynamex v.
-Superior Court (2018) will define the relationship between the hired and the hiring party moving forward.
-The core of the new law takes effect January 1, 2020.
+California Governor Gavin Newsom signed Assembly Bill 5 into law on September 18, 2019 .
+AB-5 will have a significant impact on the so-called gig economy in California.
+With the exception of industries excluded by the law, the definition of “to employ” set out in Dynamex v.
+Superior Court (2018) will define the working relationship between parties engaged in the exchange of labor for pay.
+AB-5 takes effect January 1, 2020.

 Assembly Bill 5 codifies the ABC Test adopted in Dynamex for most California workers currently classified as independent contractors.
-The ABC Test states that a hiring party “employs” a person (as an employee) unless it can prove each of the following:
+The ABC Test states that a hiring party “employs” a person unless it can prove each of the following:

 A. The hired person is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact.